PHPCSStandards/PHPCSStandards.github.io/wiki/Coding-Standard-Tutorial.md

 ?>
 ```

 By default, PHP_CodeSniffer assumes all sniffs are designed to check PHP code only.
-You can specify a list of tokenizers that your sniff supports, allowing it to be used wth PHP, JavaScript or XML files, or any combination of the three.
+You can specify a list of tokenizers that your sniff supports, allowing it to be used wth PHP, JavaScript or CSS files, or any combination of the three.
 You do this by setting the `$supportedTokenizers` member variable in your sniff.
 Adding the following code to your sniff will tell PHP_CodeSniffer that it can be used to check both PHP and JavaScript code:

 ```php
 /**